thelearningdelta/javascript-projects/weather-app/README.md

 - Set the api key after getting from website like said above.
 - Open live server in bottom of editor and open in browser.

+## Other steps
-- Another way to get see projecy is download the repo and goto the project weather app and open script.js file in any editor see the API key.
+- Another way to get see project is download the repo and goto the project weather app and open script.js file in any editor see the API key.
 - Open the index.html in browser. yeah that works :)